Thug-Lyfe/database_ass2/README.md

 ## database assignment 2
-# This assumes that you have a mongo database with the twitter data.
+# This assumes that you have a mongo database running with the twitter data.

 This repository has just 2 files the package.json and the main.js The dependensies are "mongodb"